aarxshi/ClauseEase-AI/README.md

 # ClauseEase AI

-This project implements a local, privacy-preserving document assistant capable of processing PDF and text files, extracting and chunking content, detecting language, and performing summarization, translation, and document-based question answering.
-The system uses a custom Streamlit UI and the LLaMA 3 model served locally through Ollama.
-All data remains on the user's machine, enabling secure analysis of private or sensitive documents.
+ClauseEase AI is a local, privacy-preserving document assistant developed as part of the Infosys Springboard Virtual Internship.
+It processes PDF and text files, extracts and chunks content, detects language, and performs summarization, translation, and document-based question answering all running fully offline.
+The system uses a custom Streamlit UI and the LLaMA 3 model served locally through Ollama, ensuring that no data leaves the user’s device and enabling secure handling of sensitive legal documents.

 The assistant supports: